MichaelRCondon/agentic-python-engineer/README.md

 That's what the retry limit is for!
 After 2 failed attempts, APE gives up and lets you deal with your own mess.

 ### 3) Why "APE"?
-Because monkeys, especially seated at keyboards, are known for their problem-solving abilities, and this project requires about the same level of intellectual rigor as teaching a chimp to code.
+Because monkeys, especially seated at keyboards, are known for their problem-solving and poetry abilities.
+And this project requires about the same level of intellectual rigor as teaching a chimp to code.

 ### 4) Help!
 I have way too much money and desperately need to give it to AI companies!
 Have no fear: just keep using LLM APIs!
 Your wallet will be lighter in no time.